 This means that:

-- If your child has an outpatient appointment or attends our emergency department, only one parent or carer will be allowed into the hospital.
+- If your child has an outpatient appointment, only one parent or carer will be allowed into the hospital.

 - If your child is staying on a ward for up to 14 days we are asking that just one parent or carer should attend with the child, and for stays of 15 days or more we are asking that the primary carer changes no more than once per week.